A categorical and algebro-geometric theory of localization: Ambient data and coefficient theories

-and coefficients include $\one_X=k_X$ (equivariant constant sheaf) and twists coming from local systems.
+and coefficients include $\one_X=k_X$ and twists coming from local systems.

 \item \textbf{Equivariant $K$-theory (Thomason) \cite{Thomason}.} Equivariant algebraic $K$-theory is \emph{not} a literal instance of \ref{def:coh} in the Hom-based formalism adopted here.
-Rather, it will be treated later as a multiplicative analogue of the Euler-denominator mechanism.
-In that setting the coefficient ring is the representation ring
+Rather, it will be treated later as a multiplicative analogue of the Euler-denominator construction.
+In that setting the corresponding unit is the class of the structure sheaf, or equivalently the unit in $K_0^T(X)$, and the coefficient ring is the representation ring

 and the relevant denominator on fixed loci is the multiplicative class $\lambda_{-1}(N^\vee)$.